henrikwirth/awesome-wordpress-gatsby/README.md

 - [Gatsby + WPGraphQL Blog Example](https://github.com/wp-graphql/gatsby-wpgraphql-blog-example) - Demo showing how to use WPGraphQL as the source for Gatsby Sites.
 - [Gatsby + Headless WordPress + Netlify Starter](https://github.com/justinwhall/gatsby-wordpress-netlify-starter) - A Gatsby + WordPress starter for continuous deployment to Netlify.
+- [Gatsby WordPress Starter Advanced](https://github.com/henrikwirth/gatsby-starter-wordpress-advanced) - An advanced Gatsby + WordPress starter, that is built along a tutorial series and works with ACF flexible content fields to create content blocks/layouts.

 ## Themes